CrowdStrike/falconpy/README.md

   * ***Providing feedback*** by opening a GitHub ticket.
 Even a fly-by "Hey, this worked!" is appreciated and helps validate approaches.
 Ideas on improving the project are most welcome.
   * ***Documenting, blogging, or creating videos***, of how you've used FalconPy!
 This type of content is *invaluable* and helps communities grow.
 Open a pull request for inclusion in the [Documentation and Collateral](https://github.com/CrowdStrike/falconpy#documentation-and-collateral) section.
   * ***Fix a bug or implement a new feature***.
 Check out our [open issues on GitHub](https://github.com/CrowdStrike/falconpy/issues) for inspiration.
-  * ***Review pull requests*** by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/falconpy/pulls) and giving feedback to the authors
+  * ***Review pull requests*** by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/falconpy/pulls) and giving feedback to the authors.

   > Review [CONTRIBUTING.md](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md) for more details regarding contributing to the FalconPy project.

 Open to do something else but not sure where to start?
-Try [opening an issue](https://github.com/CrowdStrike/falconpy/issues/new), or posting a topic in our [discussion board](https://github.com/CrowdStrike/falconpy/discussions), to introduce yourself and your interests.
+Try [opening an issue](https://github.com/CrowdStrike/falconpy/issues/new) or posting a topic on our [discussion board](https://github.com/CrowdStrike/falconpy/discussions) to introduce yourself and your interests.
 We look forward to chatting with you!

 ## Support & Community Forums
 FalconPy is an open source project, not a formal CrowdStrike product, to assist developers implement CrowdStrike's APIs within their applications.
-As such it carries no formal support, express or implied.
+As such it carries no formal support, expressed or implied.

 :fire: Is something going wrong? :fire:<br/>
 GitHub Issues are used to report bugs.
 Submit a ticket here:<br/>
 [https://github.com/CrowdStrike/falconpy/issues/new/choose](https://github.com/CrowdStrike/falconpy/issues/new/choose)

 GitHub Discussions provide the community with means to communicate.
 There are four discussion categories:
-  * :speech_balloon: [**General**](https://github.com/CrowdStrike/falconpy/discussions?discussions_q=category%3AGeneral) : Catch all for general discussions.
+  * :speech_balloon: [**General**](https://github.com/CrowdStrike/falconpy/discussions?discussions_q=category%3AGeneral): Catch all for general discussions.
   * :bulb: [**Ideas**](https://github.com/CrowdStrike/falconpy/discussions?discussions_q=category%3AIdeas): Have a suggestion for a feature request?
 Is there something the community or project could improve upon?
 Let us know here.
   * :pray: [**Q&A**](https://github.com/CrowdStrike/falconpy/discussions?discussions_q=category%3AQ%26A): Have a question about how to accomplish something?
 A usability question?
 Submit them here!
   * :raised_hands: [**Show and Tell**](https://github.com/CrowdStrike/falconpy/discussions?discussions_q=category%3A%22Show+and+tell%22): Share with the community what you're up to!
-Perhaps this is letting everyone know about your upcoming conference talk, share a project that has embedded FalconPy, or your recent blog.
+Perhaps this is letting everyone know about your upcoming conference talk, sharing a project that has embedded FalconPy, or your recent blog.

 ## Documentation & Collateral